-Travis E. Cochran is an Associate in Lozano Smith's Monterey office where he focuses his practice on facilities and business and local government issues for public agencies.
+Travis E. Cochran is an Associate in Lozano Smith's Monterey office where he focuses his practice on facilities and business issues for public agencies.

 Mr. Cochran earned his J.D. from the University of North Carolina School of Law, where he served as President of the Native American Law Students Association.
 As a law student, Mr. Cochran also served as a judicial clerk for the Eastern Band of Cherokee Indians Tribal Court.
 He received a B.A. in Political Science from the University of California, Davis.